cdot/Squirrel/DEVELOPING.md

 To generate (or update) a translation for a language, for example German (language code de):
 - clone the repository
-- `make locale/de.json`
-- manually edit the `locale/de.json` file if necessary

-Making a translation will also generate a file called `strings.txt` which is convenient for pasting into Google Translate as a crude starting point.
+- idenitfy the ISO-639-1 https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes code for the required language e.g. 'fr`, `ab'.
+You can optionally use a localisation e.g. `zh-cn`
+- node build-dist.js -l xx -t 0
+to generate initial translations or provide missing translations.
+To correct an existing translation, use a text editor to edit the `locale/xx.json' file.
+If a string is not present in a translation, Squirrel will fall back to English.

 # Testing

 ## Unit tests

 There is a directory of unit tests in `js/test'.
 These tests are written using the `Mocha' framework.
-APIs are used so use of the `mocha' command is optional (you can just use `node')

-`make test'.

-Browser tests - including those for the remote stores - are invoked in the browser via HTML files.
-Load the files into the browser (note that Dropbox and Google Drive tests require valid redirects to be set up in the application.)
+Use `node' to run the tests.

 ## Browser testing